Updated 11th January 2026

 One of the most FAQs in my patient group is the guidelines for contact following PRRT treatment.
 People also ask about pets but I have never seen animals mentioned in any guideline document.

-The following extract from above is based on USA (but despite that, patients in US hospitals appear to be given a wide range of information.
+The following extract from above is based on USA (but despite that, patients in US hospitals appear to be given a wide range of information).

 Note: the above guidelines may differ from country to country and even within countries due to local regulations in force.
-Always consult your specialist or treatment centre for the guidelines which apply to your treatment.

-Interest point.
 The above guidelines suggest stopping and starting periods for somatostatin analogues when being treated with PRRT.
 However, while these guidelines remain in place, a new study in Nov 2021 indicates that small intestine NETs may benefit from an injection of somatostatin analogues at the beginning of each cycle.
 The conclusion is here:

 “SSTR recycling is faster in small-intestinal NETs than in liver, spleen and pancreas.
-This opens the possibility to protect normal tissues during PRRT by administering a single dose of cold peptide hours before peptide receptor radionuclide therapy (PRRT), and most likely additionally improve the availability and uptake of the therapeutic preparation in the tumors.”
+This opens the possibility to protect normal tissues during PRRT by administering a single dose of cold peptide hours before peptide receptor radionuclide therapy (PRRT), and most likely additionally improve the availability and uptake of the therapeutic preparation in the tumours.”

-Can I have PRRT more than the regulated 4 times?
+Can I have PRRT more than the regulated 4 times? (retreatment or salvage PRRT)

 This is complex and will rely on individual healthcare arrangements in place plus in insurance-based systems, willingness of insurance companies to cover costs.
 However, there is a recently released study covering some data from what is known as “Salvage PRRT“.
 Salvage PRRT, defined as a re-challenge with one or more 177Lu-DOTATATE therapy cycles after 4 initial PRRT cycles with initial response.
 Read more here.
 I have one lady on my social media sites who has had almost a dozen cycles.